 You should always be on your guard against potential scams.

-NEVER GIVE YOUR CHILDCARE.CO.UK LOGIN DETAILS TO A THIRD PARTY - ENTER THEM ONLY ON THE SECURE CHILDCARE.CO.UK WEBSITE.
+NEVER GIVE YOUR CHILDCARE.CO.UK LOGIN DETAILS TO A THIRD PARTY - ENTER THEM ONLY ON THE SECURE CHILDCARE.CO.UK WEBSITE OR MOBILE APP.

 DO NOT PROVIDE YOUR CREDIT CARD, DEBIT CARD OR BANK DETAILS TO THIRD PARTIES.